GerritForge/plugins_pull-replication/src/main/resources/Documentation/cmd-list.md

 DESCRIPTION
 -----------
-Lists the name and URL for remote destinations.
+Lists the name and URL for remote sources.

 ACCESS
 ------